-Top Therapy Podcasts for 2019
+Top Therapy Podcasts (for therapists) in 2022

 If you’re like most of us, you probably spend a fair amount of time in the car or walking to work.
 While you love listening to the radio (who doesn’t, right?), maybe you’ve found yourself wondering if your commute time could be spent in a more fruitful and engaging way, something more meaningful than just listening to songs you’ve heard too many times before.
 Maybe you have some free time and you’re wondering what to do with it.
 Perhaps you have an upcoming trip planned and you’re wondering how you can occupy your time during that long car ride?